zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 ## Code

-Follow along to add code to your security system, or skip ahead by checking out the `piezo` branch of the starter repo.
+Follow along to add code to your security system.

+> Don't want to type?
+All this section's code has been added for you if you checkout the `step-1` branch

 ### Retrieving The Driver